Masonic Lodge and Chapter in Redditch

 Craft Lodge and Royal Arch Chapter

-St Augustine’s Lodge 3713 is a Masonic Craft Lodge of Freemasons founded by a warrant from The United Grand Lodge of England in 1913
+A Masonic Craft Lodge of Freemasons founded by a warrant from The United Grand Lodge of England in 1913

-St Augustine’s Chapter 3713 is a Masonic Royal Arch Chapter of Freemasons founded by a warrant from The Supreme Grand Chapter of England in 1927
+A Masonic Royal Arch Chapter of Freemasons founded by a warrant from The Supreme Grand Chapter of England in 1927

 Our Values

-Interested in becoming a Freemason?
+Interested in becoming a Freemason in Redditch?

-If after visiting our site and maybe reading other articles you are interested in becoming a Freemason, then click here to get in touch with the St Augustine’s Lodge and start your Masonic journey.
+If after visiting our site and maybe reading other articles you are interested in becoming a Freemason, then click HERE to get in touch with the St Augustine’s Lodge and start your Masonic journey.
 You will need to explain a little bit about yourself and your reasons for wishing to join.

 Arrangements will be made to meet you socially to find out more about you, and to give you a chance to find out more about us.